 Circle is committed to providing opportunities of academic excellence for our students.
 As colleges and job opportunities become increasingly competitive, Circle students must be fully prepared for academic success.
 Honors courses require more commitment but also provide an additional level of academic preparation for students planning on attending college.

 Honors courses demand serious academic attention and study skills.
 They are designed for students seeking college-preparatory-level work.
 This includes meeting state honors guidelines as a minimum.
 As in any solid academic arena, students must commit to doing the homework assignments (including individual or group projects), actively participating in class discussions, and seeking help at the first point of necessity.
 Consideration must be given to the time and concentration level required on the part of the student and the parent for student success in honors-level courses.
 Honors courses build upon good foundations in grammar, writing, math, science, and history knowledge.
 Please keep in mind these are not remediated classes.
 Generally, students should score above the 75th percentile in standardized testing in the subject being considered.
 Individual placement guidance is available through the Guidance Department.

 Students entering college-level courses in high school should be serious about academic achievement and developmentally prepared for the responsibilities of college-level work.
-Guidance approval is needed for all dual enrollment courses.
-Dual enrollment course descriptions provide important criteria and prerequisites.
-Please read those portions carefully.
+Standardized test scores and guidance approval is needed for all dual-enrollment courses.
+Dual-enrollment course descriptions provide important criteria and prerequisites.
+Please read the course guide carefully.

 We have to look up your RSVP in order to change itFind my RSVP

 We have email-ed you a confirmation to